England captain Tom Mitchell is no stranger to guiding teams to success.

 Tom picked up the accolade of being the top points-scorer in the 2013-14 HSBC Sevens World Series after he racked up 358 in an eye-catching season.

 A try in each of his first three matches in the HSBC World Sevens Series at Wellington in February 2012 had launched Tom’s career two seasons earlier.

 He combined his initial season on the circuit with a Historical Studies course at Kellogg College, Oxford.

-Tom led England for the first time when they won the Plate in the Las Vegas event in January 2014 and he was the tournament’s second highest points-scorer with 44 behind Cameron Clark, of Australia.
+He led England for the first time in January 2014 when they won the plate in the Las Vegas leg of the HSBC Sevens World Series and he was the tournament’s second highest points-scorer with 44 behind Australia's Cameron Clark.